 After more than 40 years, Star Wars has finally found the kind of success on the small screen it's enjoyed in the multiplex.

 In the '80s, as Star Wars mania swept the country, Lucasfilm tried out several cartoons and TV movies in an effort to make the jump from hyperspace to our TV screens.
 Unfortunately, not even Jedi mind tricks could make those early offerings register with audiences in the way that the movies did, or like The Mandalorian or The Book of Boba Fett do now.
 But thanks to Star Wars’ first live-action series becoming an instant fan-favorite — alongside animated offerings such as Star Wars: The Clone Wars and Star Wars: Rebels — the franchise has finally made its mark on television.

-Star Wars’ future seems firmly tethered to more TV shows, especially with Disney+'s Obi-Wan on the horizon for May 25.
+Star Wars’ future seems firmly tethered to more TV shows, especially now that first two episodes of Disney+'s Obi-Wan are now streaming.
 So, with Boba Fett wrapping up its uneven first season recently, SYFY WIRE has done the rank-and-file thing for every Star Wars TV show and TV movie ever.
+Obi-Wan will be added to the list after the full season has aired, but other than that, we are truly ranking every bit of Star Wars TV.
 Yes, including the Holiday Special.